dconnenc/mtgproject/README.md

 //Known Bugs & ToDo List//
 -Some double cards ie "Expansion // Explosion" are not rendering images

--DBList is not updating when DeleteDBCards runs.

--UpdateCardScores() appears to be saving additional instances of the data to the database.
+-DBPatch for Comparison on landing page.
+Currently it is fed ID from logged in user, and a list from... where?
+This function should be agnostic

+-Smarts for rendering list name in the Comparison Heading

 -Review GetCardsByIDandList() in the ListPage component.
 Cards.cards.cards seems supsicious?

+-Create <Loading /> component to render during load times •On usercreation or fetch
+  •On Filehandler submission

+-Restructure
+  •"App.jsx" >>> LandingPage
+  •"Index.jsx" >>> App
+  • Create "Pages" folder.

+-Add Profile Editing
+-Add List Name Editing

 //Styling, styling, styling//
--Set default background if query doesn't load
--Set default preview to cardback
-  -add some smoothing animation
--Create <Loading /> component to render during load times.
+-Image Preview location needs to be set
+-Typeface's need be updated
+-Why can't I get rid of the underline in the profile